SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

             * European domination of Ottoman seaborne trade
             * Muslim merchants are trading at a disadvantage due to this domination
         * Few Ottoman statesmen observed the change, but they are generally disregarded
+        * "Tulip Craze" => European intergration
+            * Early sign of destruction shown with the Ottomans' craze on Tulips